 The Remuneration Committee is also responsible for establishing a formal and transparent procedure for formulating a remuneration policy, and ensuring no Director or his/her associate is involved in deciding his/her own remuneration.
 The Remuneration Committee assesses the performance of executive Directors and approves the terms of executive Directors' service contracts.
 The Remuneration Committee also makes recommendations to the Board on remuneration package of individual executive Directors and senior management.
+In addition, the Remuneration Committee is responsible for reviewing and/or approving matters relating to share schemes of the Company under Chapter 17 of the Listing Rules.

-The Remuneration Committee of the Company held one meeting in FY2021 to review and make recommendations to the Board on the existing remuneration packages of all Directors and senior management, and assess the performance of executive Directors.
-The attendance of the Remuneration Committee members at the said meeting is set out in the section headed "Attendance at Board meeting, Board Committee meetings and annual general meeting" above.
+The Remuneration Committee held one meeting in FY2022 to review and make recommendations to the Board on the existing remuneration packages of all Directors and senior management, and assess the performance of executive Directors.
+The terms of reference of the Remuneration Committee have been revised by the Board in FY2022 to comply with the relevant amendments to the Listing Rules.
+The attendance of the Remuneration Committee members at the said meeting is set out in the section headed "Attendance at Board meetings, Board Committee meetings and annual general meeting" above.